 Net operating losses

 Losses can be carried forward to set against profits of the same source.
 Normally, losses are available to carry forward for a period of five years after the charge year in which the loss was incurred.
-In the case of a person carrying on a mining operation or hydro, wind, solar, and thermo power generation, the loss carryforward period is ten years.
+In the case of a person carrying on a mining operation or hydro, wind, solar, and thermal power generation, the loss carryforward period is ten years.

 The set off of a loss incurred by a person in a charge year from mining operations shall be limited to 50% of the taxable income of the person carrying on mining operations.